Omtralo (Sacubitril And Valsartan)

 How Taken

-oral tablet, twice daily (morning and evening)
+oral tablet, taken twice daily

 What Is Omtralo Used For?